Akm0d/pluggable-namespace/README.rst

           os: MY_OPT_ENVIRONMENT_VARIABLE_NAME
           default: True

-    # Python imports that your app uses, to be added to hub.lib for your app
+    # Python imports that your app uses, to be added to the hub.lib namespace for your app
     import:
       - asyncio
       - os